elysemontano/elyse-lecture-notes/react/react-state.md

 #### State Object
 We need a place to store the miles.
 We need to maintain a running total of miles that can be updated every time we click the button.
 Right now I have a hard coded 0.
 Eventually we are going to replace that 0 with a class variable that can reflect the changes in the miles.

 Class variables are stored in the constructor.
 We know the constructor is a method that runs automatically when the component is invoked.
+Becaue we are inheriting, we also need to use super which helps us call methods that live in the parent component.

  In React there is a very particular way that we create class variables.
 It is called state.
-State is an object that holds as many key value pair as needed.
+State is a variable that holds information as an object which can have many key value pair as needed.
 The values in the state object can be made available to the entire class.

 ```javascript
 constructor(props){